Annapurna Base Camp-9Days

 Best TimeSep to Nov and Mar to May

-The Annapurna Base Camp (ABC) Short Trek is a fun, moderate-paced trip that packs the beauty of the Annapurna Sanctuary into an exciting seven-day experience.
+The Annapurna Base Camp (ABC) Short Trek is a fun, moderate-paced trip that packs the beauty of the Annapurna Sanctuary into an exciting nine-day experience.
 This journey is perfect for people who don't have a lot of time but love mountain scenery.
 It takes you through woods

 covered in rhododendrons, next to flowing glacial rivers, and into the heart of traditional Gurung communities.
 It ends at the stunning Annapurna Base Camp (4,130m).
 From the route, you can see stunning peaks, including the famous fishtail summit of Machhapuchhre, the towering Annapurna I, Annapurna South, Hiunchuli, Gangapurna, and Khangsar.